-The first ten years of the Cocoa Black journey has delivered an abundance of life in all its beautiful complexity, joy and sadness.
+The first twelve years of the Cocoa Black journey has delivered an abundance of life in all its beautiful complexity, joy and sadness.

-Ultimately, Cocoa Black’s journey is centred on relationships.
+Ultimately, Cocoa Black is centred on relationships.
 The nature of starting and growing a business means you’re out there constantly, meeting new people, understanding their issues, and looking for practical solutions with mutual benefits.

 What started in 2007 with Ruth and me around the kitchen table at Woodbine Cottage has grown into a global family of special people, many of whom we are lucky enough to call friends.

 Some, such as Kenny, have been with us from the beginning, helping to set up The Chocolate Factory.
 Others, like Debbie, Martin and Blaz, joined the journey a little later.
 Some walk with us every day, others from time to time.
 Some are sadly no longer with us, never to be forgotten.